teambit/docs/docs/linting/overview.md

 Linting helps us maintain consistent code styling and avoid potential bugs by analyzing our source code, statically, before it is compiled and executed.

-The Linter aspect simplifies and standardizes the process of component linting, for [Components](#).
+The Linter aspect simplifies and standardizes the process of component linting.
 It does so for linting during development (in the workspace) and for linting during component build (in a capsule, as part of the [Build Pipeline](#))

 ## Testing in development